Is This An Ad? Lin-Manuel Miranda's Interview For Morgan Stanley

 The Hamilton star’s weird interview on an investment bank’s website has a backstory.
 Spoiler: good causes are involved.

-Welcome to “Is This an Ad?,” a column in which we take a celebrity social media post about a brand or product and find out if they’re getting paid to post about it or what.
+Welcome to “Is This an Ad?” — a column in which we take a celebrity’s social media post about a brand or product and find out if they’re getting paid to post about it or what.
 Because even though the FTC recently came out with rules on this, it’s not always clear.
 Send a tip for ambiguous tweets or ’grams to katie@buzzfeed.com.

 THE CASE:

-On March 15, the investment bank Morgan Stanley published an interview with Lin-Manuel Miranda, the creator and star of Hamilton.
-The interview is about Miranda’s own journey to understanding personal finance and wealth management, and is full of really weird moments like this quote: “In writing about Alexander Hamilton, I had to learn a great deal about the birth of our financial system” and this question: “With the incredible success of Hamilton, what has your journey as a writer, actor and artist taught you about the importance of financial literacy?”
+On March 15, investment bank Morgan Stanley published an interview with Lin-Manuel Miranda, the creator and star of Broadway hit musical Hamilton.
+The interview is about Miranda’s own journey toward understanding personal finance and wealth management, and is full of really weird moments, like the quote “In writing about Alexander Hamilton, I had to learn a great deal about the birth of our financial system” and this question: “With the incredible success of Hamilton, what has your journey as a writer, actor and artist taught you about the importance of financial literacy?”

 It feels kinda like an ad, but is it one?